-5-Year Maintenance and Improvement Millage - Protecting Our College
+5-Year Maintenance and Improvement Millage Protecting Our College

-On November 8, 2016, Monroe County Community College will ask Monroe County voters to approve an additional .95 mill property tax levy for a period of 5 years.
+On November 8, 2016, Monroe County voters approved an additional .85 mill property tax levy for a period of 5 years.
 The money will be used for critical maintenance and renovation projects, protecting the community's more than 50-year investment in the College's buildings and infrastructure.

-The requested funds will be used for:
+The funds will be used for: